-Shinsekai (新世界) is Osaka's "new world," a district that was developed before the war and then neglected in the decades afterwards.
-At the district's center stands Tsutenkaku Tower, the nostalgia evoking symbol of Shinsekai.
+Shinsekai (新世界, lit.
+"New World") is a district in Osaka that was developed before the war and then neglected in the decades afterwards.
+At the district's center stands Tsutenkaku Tower, the nostalgia-evoking symbol of Shinsekai.

 The area was developed into its current layout following the success of the 1903 National Industrial Exposition, which brought over five million people to the neighborhood within just five months.
 Shortly after the expo closed its doors, work began to improve and update Shinsekai.